dicksont/avue/README.md

 '0'        | no
 *          | yes

+Both *hasTruthyAttr* and *noTruthyAttr* provide setters.
+Their behavior is very different however.
+With *hasTruthyAttr*, we can assign most values to the property.
+Velm will do it's best to cast that value to a string before assigning to the attribute.

+With *noTruthyAttr*, however assignment of a value to the property will result in the attribute being assigned the 'false' string if that value is JavaScript true and the 'true' string if that value is JavaScript false.

 ## Specialized bindings
 What we've talked about prior, are standard bindings.
 Velm also has specialized bindings for specialized elements.